trustoverip/TechArch/GOVERNANCE.md

 ## Editors

-* The Working Group or Task Force ("group") should appoint an Editors team who will take on the job of reviewing issues, assigning group members to an issue, and proposing when an issue is ready for closure.
+The Editors team who are responsible for reviewing issues, assigning group members to an issue, and proposing when an issue is ready for closure.

+### Activities

+* Labelling issues on weekly review.
+* Prioritizing issues.
+* Finding the appropriate `assignee` to work on an issue.
+* Create issues that are required for advancement of the repository.

+### Policies

 * As a general rule, any one member of the Editors team can perform an action permitted under this role — it does not require consensus among all the Editors.
 However the Editors are trusted to use their judgement about when